benaubin/section-from-content/readme.md

 ].concat((process.env.GSCAN_ALLOW_HELPERS || '').split(','));
 ```

-Then, run ghost with an env variable allowing the helper.
+Then, run Ghost with an env variable allowing the helper.
+In development, it should be as easy as:

     $ GSCAN_ALLOW_HELPERS=sectionFromContent ghost restart

 You can now activate a theme that requires this app.
 Make sure to run this
 command every time you need to activate a theme that requires this app.

+In production, edit your systemd service file to include the enviromental variable.

+    $ nano system/files/ghost_*.service

+Then add a line specifing the enviromental variable

+    Environment="GSCAN_ALLOW_HELPERS=sectionFromContent"

+After this line:

+    Environment="NODE_ENV=production"

 [env-pr]: https://github.com/TryGhost/gscan/pull/91